mvdh7/mvdh7.github.io/_projects/450-isotopes.md

 <ul><li><p>Becker, M., Andersen, N., Erlenkeuser, H., Humphreys, M. P., Tanhua, T. and Körtzinger, A. (2016). <strong>An internally consistent dataset of δ<sup>13</sup>C-DIC in the North Atlantic Ocean – NAC13v1.</strong> <em>Earth System Science Data</em> 8, 559–570. <a href="http://doi.org/10.5194/essd-8-559-2016">doi:10.5194/essd-8-559-2016</a>.</p></li></ul>

 <p>This study tested the consistency between the datasets described here and similar measurements from other laboratories by comparing results in the deep interior ocean at nearby stations.
-This approach is known as a cross-over analysis.
+This is known as a cross-over analysis.
 It showed that the measurements we conducted at SUERC agreed well with historical observations.</p>
 </div>

 </div>